 Project management software can help you stay competitive in today's business environment, which expects accurate and on-time deliveries while providing ever-shorter turnaround times, especially if you deal with design aspects.

-A project management tool can help you refine your project objectives, identify key resources, and track time spent on design projects.
-With so many options available, it gets difficult to make the right decision.
-We can make it simple for you.
-With Indy, you’ll get access to productivity tools like proposals, contracts, forms, task management, scheduling, invoices, and time tracking to help manage projects from beginning to end.
+Although Indy doesn’t have Kanban boards, Gantt charts, Scrum masters, or graphic representations, there are many other tools Indy has that will help freelance graphic designers elevate the way that they manage their projects and their business.
+With Indy, you’ll get access to productivity tools like proposals, contracts, forms, task management, scheduling, invoices, and time tracking to help manage your design business from beginning to end.
 You’ll also get 500GB of file storage to make getting feedback and approval from clients easy.

-Indy has one system for everything, and you can get started today for free!
-Or, for only $5.99/month, you’ll get unlimited access to Indy’s robust platform.
+Onboard new clients, track tasks, manage clients and get paid fast!
+Indy has one system for everything, and you can start our Free plan today and take full control of your independent business from start to finish.
+Or, for only $9/month, you’ll get unlimited access to Indy’s robust platform.